AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ![Content Analytics configuration Experience capture and definition](../assets/aca-configuration-experience-edit.png)

+* Toggle Include experiences to enable or disable experiences for the configuration.
 * Select ![Edit](/help/assets/icons/Edit.svg) **[!UICONTROL Edit]** to edit the configuration of collecting Experiences in Content Analytics.
 You are redirected to the [Adobe Content Analytics extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview#configure-event-filtering) in the Tags property that is associated with the current configuration.